Marangona Lugana

 What food does Lugana pair with?

-What does good Lugana cost?
+How much does a good Lugana cost?

 Can Lugana age?